gitlabform/gitlabform/README.md

 1. pip3: `pip3 install gitlabform` - that's all!

-2. docker: you can wrap running gitlabform as a docker command, minimal version of it is: `alias gitlabform='docker run -it -v $(pwd):/config egnyte/gitlabform:latest``.
+2. docker: you can wrap running gitlabform as a docker command, minimal version of it is: `alias gitlabform='docker run -it -v $(pwd):/config egnyte/gitlabform:latest gitlabform`.
 You can use any version of gitlabform with suffix -alpine3.9 (recommended) or -debian9, depending on your specific needs.

 ## Quick start